ssardina-planning/app-trapper/README.md

 Before running the solvers, make sure that:

 1. The following binary tools are available in `tools/`:
-   - `validate` binary, from the [VAL](https://github.com/KCL-Planning/VAL) project.
+   * `validate` binary, from the [VAL](https://github.com/KCL-Planning/VAL) project.
-   - `trapper` binary, presented at ICAPS16 paper [_Traps, Invariants, and Dead-Ends_](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS16/paper/view/13190).
+   * `trapper` binary form the [trapper-lapkt repo](https://github.com/nirlipo/trapper-lapkt), presented at ICAPS16 paper [_Traps, Invariants, and Dead-Ends_](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS16/paper/view/13190).
-   - `lpg` preference-based planner binary; check [here](https://lpg.unibs.it/).
+   * `lpg` preference-based planner binary.
+This is a modified version of the original [LPG]((https://lpg.unibs.it/)) planner that leaves the final state of the solution plan in file `endstate.txt` and the solution plan is always written a file called `soln` (instead of using the domain name and `.SOL` extension).
-2. In any problem to solve, there must be a dummy empty file called `emptyplan.tmp` (its used is hard-coded in the solver).
+1. In any problem to solve, there must be a dummy empty file called `emptyplan.tmp` (its used is hard-coded in the solver).
    * Just create one doing:  `touch emptyplan.tmp`.
 ## Online solver

 To compile the online solver, get into `src/`, update the paths in `def.h` if needed, and then run: